-For my 25th birthday, my parents decided that as a gift they would give me an iPod.
-I’ve wanted one of the little chrome and white things for a while, but I hadn’t fully grasped the control the little thing would have over my life, or how obsessive I would get over it.
+For my 25th birthday, my parents decided that as a gift, they would give me an iPod.
+I’ve wanted one of the little chrome and white things for a while, but I hadn’t fully grasped the control the little thing would have over my life or how obsessive I would get over it.

-20GB of music (roughly 4,000 songs) is a lot of music.
-Way too much music it may be said.
-4,000 songs is hours of music.
-Hours of music that I will probably never get to enjoy, for fear that If I listen to one album, it will be a waste of money.
-If I listen to each track, in about 15 days I will have listened to everything.
+20 GB of music (roughly 4,000 songs) is a lot of music.
+Way too much music, it may be said.
+4,000 songs are hours of music.
+I will probably never get to enjoy hours of music for fear that If I listen to one album more than once, it will be a waste of money.
+If I listen to each track, in about 15 days, I will have listened to everything.

-I’m slightly ADD (Attention Deficit Disorder) which roughly translates as, having too many choices is my downfall.
-I’m also slightly OCD (Obsessive Compulsive Disorder) with a splash of TMD (Technology Meddling Disorder) the mix creates a superhuman with the attention-span of Ruth Gordon and the technical prowess of my grandfather.
+I’m slightly ADD (Attention Deficit Disorder), which roughly translates as having too many choices is my downfall.
+I’m also slightly OCD (Obsessive Compulsive Disorder) with a splash of TMD (Technology Meddling Disorder).
+The mix creates a superhuman with the attention span of Ruth Gordon and the technical prowess of my grandfather.

-When is too much music, just too much?
+When is too much music just too much?

 On my computer, I have 7588 songs (21 days, 1 hour, 11 minutes of music).
 I became compulsive with my friend Justin, another technical Meddler, to assemble the ultimate collection.
 Most of the albums I own and have encoded into my computer.
 I’m not a Napster user because of my OCD which makes me encode all my music at a certain bit rate (160 kbs) and with the same encoder (iTunes AAC 1.1 or higher).
 I am so obsessed that I hear imperfections in other people’s music that I’m not sure are there or not.
 I have actually gotten MP3s from friends and then bought the album to create my own MP3s.
 I actually buy more CDs now than I used to, so I guess I’m what the record companies love, a psychotic listener.